danja/postcraft/danny.ayers.name/content-raw/entries/2024-09-19_bad-cleaner.md

 2. examine the form-a-matic repo to find the JS represention it makes of the RDF model from the Turtle file
 3. locate whichever point in the json-ld-playground visualization code that is most appropriate to take the the JS representation of Turtle and pass it to the visualizer
 4. modify and/or create the necessary code to read a Turtle file and render a visualization

+We got quite a way with this, but it looks like it'll take a good few more cycles.
+Leave it for now, 19:22 dogwalk 2 time.

+---